 How to Remove Laser Engraving

-Removing laser engraving depends on the material that has been engraved and the depth of the engraving.
+Your options for removing laser engraving depend on the material that has been engraved and the depth of the engraving.
 It can be a challenging process, especially when dealing with delicate or thin materials.
 There is no single method that works for all scenarios, but here are some guidelines for a few different materials.
 Don’t be afraid to ask for help with using your Mira or Nova series laser to fix issues or ensure better results from the start.

 Removing Engraving from Wood or Acrylic – to remove laser engraving from wood, try lightly sanding the engraved area using fine-grit sandpaper until the engraving has been removed.
 Start with a higher grit sandpaper and move to a lower grit as needed.
 Be careful not to sand too much, as it can damage the surface of the wood.